AdobeDocs/commerce-knowledge-base.en/help/announcements/adobe-commerce-announcements/switching-to-opensearch-for-adobe-commerce-on-cloud-2.4.4.md

 ## What can merchants (Adobe Commerce on cloud infrastructure and Adobe Commerce on-premises) who are not on 2.4.4 do?
 Can they upgrade to a supported version of Elasticsearch (7.10, 7.16.1) or to OpenSearch?
 Do they have to be on the latest supported version to do so (like 2.4.3-p1, 2.3.7-p2, 2.4.3-p1)?

  If the Adobe Commerce core version they are on supports Elasticsearch 7.10 – they can use it.

  Review [System Requirements](https://devdocs.magento.com/guides/v2.4/install-gde/system-requirements.html) in our developer documentation for version compatibility.

->[!NOTE]
+ >![info]
 >
->It is recommended to plan to upgrade to Adobe Commerce 2.4.4 as soon as possible because ElasticSearch 7.10 will be EOL in May 2022.
+>Note: It is recommended to plan to upgrade to Adobe Commerce 2.4.4 as soon as possible because ElasticSearch 7.10 will be EOL in May 2022.

  Adobe partners can sign up for our beta program [here](https://devdocs.magento.com/release/beta-program.html) to get access to our latest beta4 code that has been tested against Elasticsearch 7.16.1 and OpenSearch 1.1.